noahpro99/dotfiles/README.md

 These are my dotfiles and NixOS configs.
 You can:

-- Stow the shell/editor configs on any Linux distro
+- Stow the shell/editor configs on any Linux distro.
-- Install packages
-  - Either reuse the NixOS config as a module inside your own flake
+- Reuse the NixOS modules inside your own flake, or copy the package list for non-Nix setups.
-  - or install all packages manually via your distro's package manager see `nixos/configuration.nix`

 ## Quick start

-### Use dotfiles with GNU Stow (any Linux)
+### Dotfiles and packages on any distro

 Requires: git, stow